patrickm02L/my-social-media/README.md

 ### Medium - [patrickm02L](https://medium.com/@patrickm02L)
 * **Audience:** Public.
 Everyone.
 * **Purpose:** Write.
 Share your thoughts in text format.
-* **Type of Content:** Essays, personal narratives, short stories, how tos, tracking.
+* **Type of Content:** Essays, personal narratives, short stories, how-tos, personal tracking.
 * **Insights:** I think Medium is going to become as mainstream as Twitter.
 In part, because one of the co-founders of twitter, Ev Williams, created it, but also because of how easy it is to write and publish.
 Medium is an elegantly formatted blog for everyone, you don't have to be a pro, and it has a social media (twitter, facebook) infrastructure built into it.
 I think major companies and brands will start using it as their main platform for blogging too.
 If you're not on Medium, get on!

 ### Pinterest - [patrickm02L](http://www.pinterest.com/patrickm02l/)
 * **Audience:** Public.
 Everyone.
-* **Purpose:** Collect Examples of things that I like, as a reference for my design stuff, and things that fit with my style and taste aesthetic.
-I also, use the Pin Boards to Showcase my Digitally content.
+* **Purpose:** Collect examples of things that I like, as a reference for my design stuff, and things that fit with my style and taste aesthetic.
+I also, use the pin boards to showcase my digital content.
 * **Type of Content:** Images, Gifs
 * **Insights:** Between this and Tumblr I've never run out of ideas or things to inspire.
 It's a great way to keep up on all the latest, and I definitely steal a lot of ideas from here.